WHAT IS HAPPENING WITH GUIDED PATHWAYS at CRC?

 Guided pathways provide students with clear, educationally coherent program maps that include specific course sequences, progress milestones, and program learning outcomes.

-These maps are aligned to knowledge and skills required by four-year institutions and the labor market, thus ensuring that students can continue their studies and advance in their careers.
+These maps are aligned with the knowledge and skills required by four-year institutions and the labor market, thus ensuring that students can continue their studies and advance in their careers.

 The maps help to simplify decision-making for students by providing intentional opportunities for exploration and informed choices.
 Students are helped from the start to understand academic and career options, choose a program of study, and develop a plan based on the program maps.